Ender108/Wayfarer/README.md

  </div>

+# Update as of July 3rd, 2023: Wayfarer will no longer be updated supported in any capacity.
+Thank you to everyone who played.

 ### Introduction

 Wayfarer is a lightweight difficulty based modlist for New Vegas.
 The goal of Wayfarer is to improve gameplay in a challenging yet rewarding way without completely overhauling the core New Vegas experience.
 Wayfarer also includes all essential stability mods and keeps visual mods to an absolute minimum to maximize performance.